fident/js-web/README.md

-# jsfidentweb
+# js-web
-Front-end helpers for fident services
+Front-end helpers for Fident services

 #### Embedded SSO
 Use this helper to embed SSO login buttons on your page, clicking these will log the user directly into your app automating the account creation process.